Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: More than meets the eye

 Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: Cameras and battery life

-While we don't know the battery size of Oakley Meta HSTN yet, we know that Ray-Ban Meta Smart Glasses use a 154mAh battery.
+Meta hasn't officially stated the battery size of Oakley Meta HSTN's just yet, but we know that Ray-Ban Meta Smart Glasses use a 154mAh battery.
 Meta says Oakley Meta HSTN has double the battery life of Ray-Ban Meta Smart Glasses, but that doesn't necessarily mean the battery is twice as big (or heavy).

 And while both glasses feature just one 12MP camera on the front, Oakley Meta HSTN are able to record at 3K resolution while Ray-Ban Meta Smart Glasses are restricted to 1080p.

-That extra boost in video recording resolution is thanks mainly to a new camera sensor, which should also take higher quality photos, even if they're in the same resolution.
-Ray-Ban Meta Smart Glasses already record great quality video, and given that Meta is positioning Oakley Meta HSTN as "performance glasses," there's every reason to believe they will be even better at this particular job.
+That extra boost in video recording resolution is thanks mainly to a new camera sensor, but the only advantage will be found in video recording quality, not photo capture.
+Ray-Ban Meta Smart Glasses already record great quality video, and Oakley Meta HSTN's prolonged battery life ensures that these will be even better for the task.

 Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: Meta AI and the future